St. Mark’s Square in Venice: a handy guidebook to fully discover it

-Watch out for the acqua alta in St. Mark's Square
+Beware of the acqua alta in St. Mark's Square

 The Acqua Alta is a phenomenon that occurs periodically in Venice when the Adriatic Sea rises in level.
 When this happens the city is slightly flooded, especially in its lower areas.

 Venice's famous acqua alta (high water) often touches St. Mark's Square.
 If you visit Venice between November in Venice and February in Venice, you may see St. Mark's Square in a different light.